-Twenty years ago today, April 18, Wayne Gretzky played his final NHL game, picking up an assist for the New York Rangers in a loss to the Pittsburgh Penguins in Madison Square Garden.
-The event was punctuated by tributes from the likes of Gretzky’s hockey hero, Gordie Howe, basketball legend Michael Jordan and a rendition of “Oh Canada” by Bryan Adams, who changed a lyric to pay tribute to number 99.
-But the Great One, 58, hasn’t exactly been resting on his hockey laurels in the years since.
-To mark the anniversary of Gretzky hanging up his skates, we look back on our 2016 cover story with the legend, where he discusses grand-parenting, other business ventures and the highlights of life after hockey.
+Twenty years ago today, April 18, Wayne Gretzky played his final NHL game, picking up an assist for the New York Rangers against the Pittsburgh Penguins in Madison Square Garden.
+To mark the anniversary, we look back on our 2016 cover story with the Great One, where he discusses grand-parenting, business ventures and the highlights of life after hockey.

 Wayne Gretzky offered me a coffee.
 I declined but I should have taken it if for no other reason than to discover first-hand if the legend of the “Gretzky coffee” holds any merit.
 According to my sources (the internet), the Gretzky coffee contains nine creams and nine sugars—get it, 99?—and can be purchased off a secret menu at Tim Hortons.
 I believe they even call the ambulance for you while they pack your Timbits to go.
 No one knows if the order is inspired by the 55-year-old’s own preferred brew or if it’s some perverse product of Canadiana gone horribly wrong—like snowstorms in June, or Nickelback.
 Even Buzzfeed reported on the “Gretzky coffee” and, as you know, it is the internet’s listicle of record.